ethereum/solidity-blog/README.md

 ![Example create post](https://blog.ethereum.org/img/2019/readme/new_file.png)

-Trouble seeing the text?
-[Click here for full size image.](https://blog.ethereum.org/img/2019/readme/new_file.png)
+Trouble seeing the image or text?
+[Click here for the full size image.](https://blog.ethereum.org/img/2019/readme/new_file.png)

 ### Naming convention and header content
 When naming a file use the following format:

 `YYYY-MM-DD-blog-title-in-all-lowercase-without-symbols.md`

 Example: `2019-09-19-example-title.md`

 When adding the header content use the following format: